 On the day: So, you’ve got your pet passport sorted, found a company that’s happy to take you and your pet and you’ve bought your tickets.
 But there’s still a few things you can do to ensure a stress-free trip for your furry friend.

 - Make sure your pet is comfortable in their crate.
 Most airlines have restrictions on the construction and size of the crate, so you may have to buy a new one – if you do, having your pet sleep in it a few times before departure can acclimatise them and ensure an easier trip.
 Food and water bowls should be firmly attached to the crate.
+Also, don’t forget to get belly bands for your dog to help them with peeing problems on the flight.

 - Speaking of crates, it’s a good idea to put a t-shirt with your scent on it inside with your pet so they feel more at ease.